-Cash provided by operating activities in the three months ended March 31, 2017 was \$707,000.
-The difference between net income and cash provided by operating activities for the period was primarily due to the effect of \$565,000 in equity-based compensation charges and \$412,000 in the depreciation of assets, some of which were acquired in 2016.
-Cash provided by operating activities increased between periods primarily due to a \$310,000 increase in accrued liabilities mainly due to payroll liabilities, offset by the negative effect of a \$433,000 decrease in accounts payable, a \$343,000 increase in other current assets primarily due to an increase in prepaid insurance, licenses and subscriptions, and a \$237,000 increase in accounts receivable from increased revenue.
-Cash provided by operating activities in the three months ended March 31, 2016 was \$892,000.
-The difference between net loss and cash provided by operating activities for the period was primarily due to the effect of \$1.6 million of non-cash equity-based compensation charges associated with the grant of a fully vested equity-based award in January 2016, as well as a \$379,000 increase in accounts payable offset by a \$676,000 increase in accounts receivable that were caused by increased revenue and the consequent increased purchases.
+Cash provided by operating activities in the nine months ended September 30, 2017 was \$2.6 million.
+The difference between net income and cash provided by operating activities for the period was primarily due to the effect of \$1.5 million in equity-based compensation expenses and \$1.3 million in the depreciation of assets.
+Cash provided by operating activities decreased between periods primarily due to a \$1.5 million increase in other current assets primarily due to an increase in prepaid income taxes, insurance, licenses and subscriptions, partially offset by a \$983,000 increase in accrued liabilities mainly related to payroll liabilities and deferred revenue and a \$759,000 decrease in accounts receivable mainly due to timing of collections from customers.

+Cash provided by operating activities in the nine months ended September 30, 2016 was \$3.2 million.
+The difference between net loss and cash provided by operating activities for the period was primarily due to the effect of a \$5.5 million non-cash charge associated with the accounting for our equity financing with Xi Long in May 2016, which was recorded as other expense, and the effect of \$4 million of non-cash equity-based compensation charges.
+Cash provided by operating activities increased between periods primarily due to a \$1.3 million increase in accounts payable and accrued liabilities, which resulted from increased revenue and purchases, offset by the negative effect of \$2.3 million increase in accounts receivable from increased revenue.